Back

 View source

-Reporting Conditions
+Extreme Reporting Conditions

-Soboroff's reporting highlighted the role of undocumented immigrants in the city's rebuilding process.
+Soboroff's reporting highlights the critical role of undocumented immigrants in the city's rebuilding process.
 Governor Newsom acknowledged the potential impact of national immigration policies on these workers, many of whom are day laborers involved in post-disaster cleanup and construction.
-Immigration enforcement campaigns subsequently targeted areas where these workers sought employment for rebuilding efforts.

-Rebuilding efforts in affected areas like the Pacific Palisades and Altadena have been slow and uneven.
-Many properties remain under construction or are listed for sale, indicating that some residents have not returned or cannot afford to rebuild.
+Rebuilding in affected areas like the Pacific Palisades and Altadena has been slow and uneven.
+Many properties remain under construction or are listed for sale, indicating that some residents have not returned or simply cannot afford to rebuild.
 Current observations of these communities reveal extensive construction sites, with empty lots and new homes under development.
-The design of these communities has been identified as inherently susceptible to future fire events.

-Book's Purpose
+The Book's Purpose